chrisdew/jsonspace/README.md

 Licensing
 ---------

-JSON Space client code is licensed under the MIT license, so that it does not add any open-source obligations to the mobile, desktop or web apps which incoporate it.
+JSON Space client code is licensed under the MIT license, so that it does not add any open-source obligations to the mobile, desktop or web apps which incorporate it.

 The JSON Space server code is licensed under the AGPLv3 - the server code includes a URL from where the server code may be downloaded.